isaacnmm/pestpolicy-hugo2XX/content/posts/best-way-to-anchor-a-swing-set/index.md

 ###  **Step 1: Confirm the Presence of Holes on the Legs of the Swingset**

 Confirm that your set has holes near the bottom of all legs.
 You can drill, in case you notice it lacks either of the holes.
 Then, position your swing set where you would wish it to stand.
 Harmer a wooden spike on the ground where each leg will be positioned, according to the anchor set youll choose.
-If you are using a one
-- piece anchor, just hammer the wooden spikes in front of all legs.
+If you are using a one-piece anchor, just hammer the wooden spikes in front of all legs.

-Now move your set from the work area to allow you room for the set
+Now move your set from the work area to allow you room for the set-up.
-- up.

-For the two
-- piece anchor, inject the wooden spikes directly into the ground where each leg would be located.
+For the two-piece anchor, inject the wooden spikes directly into the ground where each leg would be located.

 ###  **Step 2****: ****Attach Anchors on the Holes**